BarsMonster/NanoStep/README.md

 - Current is fixed, will no longer reduce automatically.
 If you want to run cooler - feel free to reduce current below manufacturer recomendation.
 50% current works just fine.
 - Display always shows encoder reading - useful for debugging.
 - Screensaver will switch off display after 1 minute of inactivity (en=0 or no steps)
+- There is now timeout in SPI readout code for TLE5012 (there were infinite loops when waiting for new data).
+If random glitch will happen there - system will not hang, and system will retry in 30µs.

 ## Features from TrueStep
 - New UART [interface](SerialInterface.md)